DOI-USGS/quarto-utils/README.md

 Knowing basic Markdown commands will help.
 Additionally, knowing LaTeX will assist in helping with advanced formatting.

-# Explination of examples and other tips
+# Explanation of examples and other tips

 The `test.qmd` and `example.dois.qmd` include references that Fienen created to demonstrate the package.
 The content of the example is not meaningful, but the references are real - just inasmcuh as they can be pulled from the web.

-`test.qmd` becomes `test.updated.qmd` after processing and the second file should be renderederd as a Quarto file.
+`test.qmd` becomes `test.updated.qmd` after processing and the second file should be rendered as a Quarto file.

-Referneces in a bib files often require manual formatting.
+References in a bib files often require manual formatting.
-For example, proper nouns like Mississippi River may needd an extra `{}` to be capitalized, for example `title  = {{Mississippi River:} my story on {Old Man River}}` to keep "Mississippi River" and "Old Man River capitalized.
+For example, proper nouns like Mississippi River may need an extra `{}` to be capitalized, for example `title  = {{Mississippi River:} my story on {Old Man River}}` to keep "Mississippi River" and "Old Man River capitalized.
-The automatic references also often do not have correct capitilzation and these may need to be chagned by the user.
+The automatic references also often do not have correct capitalization and these may need to be changed by the user.

 # Run time

 This code takes minimal run time (< 1 minute) under most situations.

+# Known Issues

+In some cases, special characters (such as em-dash or en-dash) in BiBTeX will be encoded as short character strings when written to the bib file.
+These characters will be seen on render or may crash quarto rendering.
+Users are advised to inspect references after they are downloaded.

 # Acknowledgments